[Please visit separate pages for the Student Category rules.]

 In addition to the monetary prizes, each Winner will receive an award plaque and a license to use a version of the official Contest name and winner logo in promotional materials relating to the Winning Game.

-The Seumas McNally Grand Prize Winner also will receive two (2) All Access Passes to the 2015 Game Developers Conference (approximate value of $4,000), and special coverage in a Sponsor-issued press release.
+The Seumas McNally Grand Prize Winner also will receive two (2) All Access Passes to the 2016 Game Developers Conference (approximate value of $4,000).

 PRIZE TERMS :